 On the rear I/O, you’ll find a PS2 keyboard and mouse combo port, dual USB 2.0 ports, two USB 3.1 gen1 ports, four USB 3.1 gen2 ports, three type-a connections and one type c.
 There are also display port, HDMI, anti-surge LAN port, dual Wi-Fi antenna connections, five audio jacks with one optical s/PDIF output.

 Finally, we are at the point when we have to announce a winner, and this is not easy here.
 All the MOBOs we reviewed are almost equally capable of giving you a hell of a performance, given you compliment the board with other comparable components.

-If you’re not planning to upgrade your i7-8700K processor anytime soon, you can blindly select any of the three Z370 motherboards we mentioned here.
+If you’re not planning to upgrade your i7 processor anytime soon, you can blindly select any of the three Z370 motherboards we mentioned here.
 But what Z370 you should choose?
 Well, it depends on your preferences.
 If you want to save some bucks without compromising on raw performance, you can blindly go for ASUS ROG STRIX Z370-E GAMING.

 The Gigabyte Z370 AORUS Gaming 7 is for them who just love all the extra bells and whistles come with it.
-Now, if you want a future-proof board which will be able to handle any new generation CPU, in case you want to upgrade your pc down the road, a Z390 should be your automatic choice.
+Now, if you want a future-proof board that will be able to handle any new generation CPU, in case you want to upgrade your pc down the road, a Z390 should be your automatic choice.
 And talking about Z390, we love the ASUS ROG STRIX Z390-E GAMING board for Asus’s trademark cooling performance, boosted memory frequency and of course excellent in-built audio solution, only for those not hesitant to shell out some extra bucks to get the best of the best.